neodyme-labs/influx_log/README.md

 # Usage

+Make sure you set the encoder as json.
 You can use this plugin with either a caddy.json or a Caddyfile here is an example for both:

 ## Caddyfile